The Power of Direct Mail Printing

 Nowadays, multichannel marketing is the pinnacle of the customer experience mountain, as marketers struggle to keep consumers engaged at all times, whether in the store, on smartphones or relaxing on the couch.
 This means that brands need a consistent message across all mediums.
 Entrepreneur reported that direct mail not only provides another interaction, but it also allows businesses to translate designs and make them more appealing with each marketing material.

 As an added note, direct mail marketing provides a great outlet for customers to transition over to different forms of media.
 For example, mailed brochures or posters can contain a QR code or similar interactive object that encourages consumers to check out social media sites or landing pages.
+Direct mail for associations can be used to promote events, retain members, or invite new memberships.

 Everyone is competing for online space, but the battle for mailboxes is rare